Angelique Bouchard Collins: Original history

-Angélique was born as Miranda DuVal during the 17th century in the West Indies of Martinique.
-During her early teen years, Angélique travelled to America, where she became a faithful and loyal follower of a warlock named Judah Zachary.
+Angélique (Lara Parker) was born as Miranda DuVal during the 17th century in the West Indies of Martinique.
+During her early teen years, Angélique travelled to America, where she became a faithful and loyal follower of a warlock named Judah Zachary (Michael McGuire).
 Judah took Angélique under his wing, and taught her the sacred arts of magic and witchcraft.
 One year later, both Angélique and Judah were captured and exposed as witches by the Catholic Church.
 Fearing her fate of death, Angélique betrayed Judah by testifying against him in exchange for her freedom.

 Miranda was later reincarnated as Angélique Bouchard.
 She was raised by Theodore Bouchard, who she believed to be her father, before coming to work for the duPres family.
-As Countess Natalie duPres' servant, she followed her to Collinsport, Maine.
-However, after having a brief affair with Barnabas Collins, Angélique was heartbroken after Barnabas declared his love to another woman - Josette du Prés.
-After countless failed attempts to rekindling her romance with Barnabas, Angélique hexed a powerful spell to manipulate Josette’s love for Jeremiah Collins, Barnabas’ uncle.
+As Countess Natalie duPres (Grayson Hall)'s servant, she followed her to Collinsport, Maine.
+However, after having a brief affair with Barnabas Collins (Jonathan Frid), Angélique was heartbroken after Barnabas declared his love to another woman - Josette du Prés (Kathryn Leigh Scott).
+After countless failed attempts to rekindling her romance with Barnabas, Angélique hexed a powerful spell to manipulate Josette’s love for Jeremiah Collins (Anthony George), Barnabas’ uncle.
 After Josette eloped with Jeremiah, Angelique coerced Barnabas into marrying her.
 However, after the discovery of her practices in witchcraft, Barnabas supposedly murdered Angélique.
 Before her "death", Angélique cursed Barnabas as a species of the undead and fell into a coma where she was presumed to die.
 Later, after her surprising survival, Angélique was devastated about what she did to Barnabas, and tried to reverse her spell.
 She is the first victim of her own curse, being in love with Barnabas.
 He strangles her in the secret room of the mausoleum.
 Her soul is claimed by The Dark Lord in exchange for letting Barnabas continue existing as a vampire through her curse rather than perish.